 In Orbit is the directorial debut from Katie McNeice, who also wrote and produced this self-funded project.
-McNeice is a Film MA alumni from UCC whose other credits include Co-Writer on the Irish feature film ‘Lily’ (currently in post-production) and her upcoming shorts Lambing and Focail, Baile, Croí (Words, Home, Heart), which explore themes of intersex, and the language of love and grief, respectively.
-The latter is the 2020 winner of the Comórtas Fisín pitching competition, which funds short films made in the Irish language.
+McNeice is a UCC Film MA alumna whose other credits include Co-Writer on the Irish feature film ‘Lily’ (currently in post-production).

 “A bold sci-fi vision from debut director Katie McNeice, whose capable queering of genre with a flashback lesbian love story stands out as one of the most admirably ambitious efforts of the slate…shaking off the lingering strictures of a country too long consumed in conservatism and coming to terms with the repressive scars left in its wake.”